pactumjs/pactum/docs/component-testing.md

 ### Simple Test

-Lets assume you have an order-service which is a RESTFull API service running on port 3000.
+Let's assume you have an order-service which is a REST API service running on port 3000.
 Assuming all the external dependencies of the **order-service** are mocked.

 The below code will run an expectation on **order-service**.